-Specialized workers called mediae forage around for plant material (they have been known to strip a citrus tree clean in a single day) which they lug back to the nest and hand to the minims who chew them up, compost them and feed to the fungi in one of the most elaborate forms of insect agriculture ever documented.
+Specialized workers called mediae forage around for plant material — they have been known to strip a citrus tree clean in a single day — which they lug back to the nest.
+Then minims chew them up, compost them and feed the leaves to the fungi in one of the most elaborate forms of insect agriculture ever documented.

 Photo credit: PeterAustralis

-One of the most desired object by females is the purple berry of the potato bush; the more berries the male features on his bower, the better his mating success.
-As males don’t tend to build their nests in areas where the berries grow, they throw the disheveled berries outside the nest and by the time the bower is a year old they usually have a few dozen bushes growing nearby, giving them more opportunity to impress the ladies.
+One of the most desired object by females is the purple berry of the potato bush.
+The more berries the male features on his bower, the better his mating success.
+As males don’t tend to build their nests in areas where the berries grow, they throw the disheveled berries outside the nest.
+By the time the bower is a year old, they usually have a few dozen bushes growing nearby, giving them more opportunity to impress the ladies.

-3. Ambrosia Beetles
+3. Ambrosia beetles

 Termites are famous for having one of the most complex social systems in the animal kingdom.
 While they may be incredibly small animals, colonies are able to work together to create huge nests.

-As the only known fish to engage in agriculture, the damselfish are extremely protective over their gardens.
-Growing a variety of algae which is notoriously weak compared to other species, and one that only seems to survive within the territories of the damselfish, these loyal tillers work hard to ensure their favored food.
+As the only known fish to engage in agriculture, damselfish are extremely protective over their gardens.
+Growing a variety of algae, which is notoriously weak compared to other species — and one that only seems to survive within the territories of the damselfish — these loyal tillers work hard to defend their favored food.

-6. Marsh Snails
+6. Marsh snails

 Marsh snails are another fungus farming animal who have developed a way of ensuring that a readily available food source is never far away.
 Living in abundance in the Southeastern United States, these small mollusks encourage fungal growth on dead cordgrass leaves by cutting grooves into them with their radula.
 Having created the perfect growing environment for their favorite fungi, some marsh snails have also been observed fertilizing the leaves with their feces.

-7. Spotted Jellyfish
+7. Spotted jellyfish

-8. Yeti Crab
+8. Yeti crab

 Not everyone needs a garden to grow their own grub.
 Yeti crabs choose to farm their food on their own arms!
 Video taken by submarine revealed the crabs dining on bacteria dwelling on their arms by using highly specialized hairy mouth appendages.